Proven Orlando Employment Discrimination Attorneys Ready To Help You

 The Florida Commission on Human Relations (FCHR) enforces state employment discrimination law, while the federal Equal Employment Opportunity Commission (EEOC) enforces federal employment discrimination law.
 Since these two agencies cooperate with each other, you might need to file only a single claim, even if you have claims under both state and federal law.

 Missing a deadline can be fatal to your claim.
 If you seek a remedy under Florida employment law, you must file your claim with the FCHR, or cross-file with the EEOC, within one year of the date that the discrimination occurred.
 If your claim is based on federal law, you must file within 300 days of the date that the discrimination occurred.
 Determining the deadline can get tricky if, for example, you are alleging a pattern of discrimination that took place over a long period.
-To learn more, discuss with our Orlando employment discrimination attorney.
+To learn more, discuss with our Orlando employment discrimination lawyer.

 More Articles About Employment Discrimination